dhbalaji/docusauras-dhbalaji-blog/blog/mocking-dates-in-jest.md

 ## What are the `Date` methods?

-I have worked with bunch of web apps and all of them have date related code in common.
+I have worked with a bunch of web apps and all of them have date-related code in common.
 The Date utils are written in plain Javascript using the `Date` constructor.

 ```js
 var date = new Date()